-Columbia County hired Ayres Associates to design the reconstruction of approximately 4 miles of CTH V from STH 113 to CTH J. The westerly 2-mile segment of the project passes through a highly developed residential area serving many private residences along the shorelines of Lake Wisconsin.
+Columbia County hired Ayres to design the reconstruction of approximately 4 miles of CTH V from STH 113 to CTH J. The westerly 2-mile segment of the project passes through a highly developed residential area serving many private residences along the shorelines of Lake Wisconsin.
 The roadway in this area is to be reconstructed as an urban roadway and currently has a substandard roadway section and vertical and horizontal alignments.

 The preliminary design and plans were prepared for a new bridge carrying CTH V over Lake Wisconsin.
 Navigational clearance improvements and staged construction were key considerations.
 Final plans were prepared for three locations along the project requiring culvert structures.
 The structures involved two- and three-cell corrugated steel arch pipes with cast-in-place concrete headwalls.